phpMv/ubiquity/docs/webtools/index.rst

 Starting
 --------

-Start the embedded web server:
+Start the embedded web server, from the project folder:

-In the project folder,

 .. code-block:: bash